 Probably because we misunderstand it (cue my thoughts of being bipolar) or just feel worried that we may be a little strange.

 Men are particularly susceptible as they are likely to be very reluctant discussing these feelings with other men, or members of their family for fear of appearing weak or overly feminine.

-HSI women can come across as snooty, anti-social, and aloof due to their reluctance to socialize and the inability to make small talk.
+HSI women can come across as snooty, anti-social, and aloof due to our reluctance to socialize and the inability to make small talk.

-But guess what…despite what we may have believed for years, our reluctance to socialize is also very normal.
-I can chat with most people but I don’t always feel comfortable doing it.
+But guess what…despite what you may have believed for years, your reluctance to socialize is also very normal.
+Although you may be able to chat with people you don’t always feel comfortable doing it.